More Information

 Claire Kruesel (KREE-zuhl) has over a decade of experience teaching and coordinating programming in higher ed.
 She is passionate about agency-based pedagogy to facilitate transformative upleveling of both personal and professional skills.
 Ms. Kruesel specializes in architecting and running efficient containers for experiential learning, optimizing curriculum, and helping students build audience-centered SciComm skills.
 Her goal is to collaborate both within and beyond the Department to cultivate an innovative, community-rich, and personally empowering undergraduate experience at Iowa State.

 An intersectional background in science, communication, and pedagogy informs Ms. Kruesel's approach as BBMB Undergraduate Program Coordinator.
-This position includes managing scholarships, supporting undergraduate research, advising the Stupka Undergraduate Research Symposium, leading recruitment and retention efforts, directing the BBMB Undergraduate Mentoring Program, and co-directing the BBMB Summer Undergraduate Research Program.
-Ms. Kruesel's instructional roles include a biochemistry lab-report writing course, a study-abroad course to France focused on sustainable food systems (co-instructor), and the BBMB Summer Undergraduate Research Program (co-director).
+This position includes managing scholarships, supporting undergraduate research, advising the Stupka Undergraduate Research Symposium, leading recruitment and retention efforts, directing the BBMB Undergraduate Mentoring Program, and directing the BBMB Summer Undergraduate Research Program.
+Ms. Kruesel's instructional roles include a biochemistry lab-report writing course, a study-abroad course to France focused on sustainable food systems (co-instructor), and the BBMB Summer Undergraduate Research Program (Director).

 Ms. Kruesel's top strengths are creativity (VIA), individualization, strategic, connectedness, ideation, input, achiever, futuristic, learner, restorative, and activator (Clifton/Gallup).